wp-plugins/postman-smtp/readme.txt

 == Description ==

 Having [trouble sending email](https://wordpress.org/support/topic/smtp-connect-failed)?
-Email Services have begun [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html), and [blocking traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms.
-Users of typical SMTP plugins have been plagued by [outbound mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) and delays, or forced to jump through hoops like app-specific passwords and two-factor authentication.
-When using the WordPress internal mailer, email may be treated as SPAM or disappear without explanation.
+Email Services have begun [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and [blocking traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms.
+Users of typical plugins have been plagued by [mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) and delays.
+They are forced to use app-specific passwords, two-factor authentication, CAPTCHA and make account changes to enable less-secure apps.
+If not, messages may be treated as SPAM or simply disappear altogether.

-Postman is a next-generation WordPress SMTP plugin, the first and only to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
+Postman is the first and only SMTP plugin to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
 During OAuth configuration, your email service provider [pre-approves Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
-Unlike other plugins that seek approval each time they connect, you can rest assured that when your site generates an email, Postman will deliver your message without rejection.
+Other plugins seek approval each time they connect, but Postman will deliver your email every time without rejection.

 ###* What's New for v1.4 *
 *Featuring OAuth 2.0 for Gmail, Hotmail and now **Yahoo Mail** users!*

 = Features =
 * Send mail to any host just like the 'Big Five' WordPress SMTP plugins
-* Send mail to Gmail, Hotmail or Yahoo Mail using OAuth 2.0
+* Send mail to Gmail, Hotmail or Yahoo Mail using traditional auth or OAuth 2.0
 * Fire-and-forget: Mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls
 * Easy to use Setup Wizard takes the guesswork out of configuring email